Smart-Contract-Modelling-uOttawa/Symboleo-Compliance-Checker/README.md

-# Symboleo Text Editor
+# Symboleo Compliance Checker
-An IDE for the formal contract specification Symboleo is created using [Xtext](https://www.eclipse.org/Xtext/).
+A compliance checker for formal contract specifications written in Symboleo is created inspired by [jREC](https://www.inf.unibz.it/~montali/tools.html#jrec).

 # What is Symboleo?
 One line explanation.

 # Current State
-The current version of the text editor created by Xtext has implemented the syntax of Symboleo.
-It provides the capability to write Symboleo contract specifications more easily (autofill and syntax highlighting).
+What are the implemented features?

 # Future Work
-Static type-checking, scoping and code-generation features will be added in the future.
+What features will be added in the future?